 It is recommendable that you contact the relevant airline to confirm your scheduled departure time 24 hours prior to your flight.
 Ensure that your travel documents tie-up with the itinerary.

 Grey Travel will only consider claims if we were provided with the fair opportunity to rectify the situation.
 Third-party claims must be made directly with the supplier of the product as Grey Travel will not be liable for mistakes made by the third party.

 Claims against Grey Travel must be directed not more than 4 weeks after your trip.
 It is important to report stolen luggage to the airline prior to leaving the airport.

 Grey Travel is not responsible for death, personal injury or any damages and losses occurring through the provision or omission of a service or product from a third party supplier.

 We commit to protect your personal information.
 We along with our third-party providers of travel may disclose your personal information to others that are facilitating your travel arrangements and bookings as well as those providing travel services and products to you.
 For instance, we may disclose your personal information to airlines, hotels, car rental companies, travel insurance companies and other service providers in facilitating your travel arrangements.
 We have the right to monitor, retain and disclose any information needed to satisfy applicable law, regulation, legal process or governmental request.

 PROTECTION OF PERSONAL INFORMATION ACT (POPI)

 We support the intent of the PoPI Act which by and large is to protect your personal information from distribution to or access by unauthorised parties.
-Whilst we at Club Travel are committed to doing so, you need to be aware that we cannot guarantee the extent to which your information is protected by third party service providers, such as airlines, hotels, car hire companies, etc., who need your personal information to conclude your travel arrangements.
+Whilst we at Grey Travel are committed to doing so, you need to be aware that we cannot guarantee the extent to which your information is protected by third party service providers, such as airlines, hotels, car hire companies, etc., who need your personal information to conclude your travel arrangements.

 If any dispute arises between you and us, South African laws will apply.